EOxServer/eoxserver/docs/sphinx/en/developers/index.rst

 extend EOxServer's functionality to implement specific data and metadata formats for instance.

-Users such of the EOxServer software stack please refer to the :ref:`EOxServer Users' Guide`.
+Users of the EOxServer software stack please refer to the :ref:`EOxServer Users' Guide`.
 Users range from administrators installing and configuring the software stack over operators registering the available data to end users consuming the registered data.